Air Pods ProBy Tom Dougherty

 AirPods Pro missing marketing opportunity in COVID-19 world

 Covid-19 has ushered in a new sense of normal for all of us, including us at Stealing Share.
-Gone are the blistering brain-storming sessions at our oval-shaped table.
-In its place, Zoom meetings have taken have taken over.
+Gone are the blistering brainstorming sessions at our oval-shaped table.
+In its place, Zoom meetings have taken over.
 Thing is, concentrating on Zoom meetings while home can be tough – what with a world of distractions and noises at our disposal.
 This, ultimately, is why Apple’s AirPods Pro rule the day.

 The pro version, compared to the earlier model, is in a category of all its own.
 With a simple setting, you can switch pods into noise-cancellation mode.
 Quickly, the world of distraction is erased and you are dedicated to work at hand.
 Another switch toggles the pods into transparency mode, so you can hear both the pods and the world around you clearly.
-With subtle amplification techniques, the AirPods Pro are more like Aftershokz bone conduction headphones.
+With subtle amplification techniques, the AirPods Pro is more like Aftershokz bone conduction headphones.
 (If you haven’t tried these out, do so immediately.)

 “Brand is what ultimately creates preference.
 Apple has that.
-But if the rise of Zoom is any indication, AirPods Pro own a leverage that can increase market share.”
+But if the rise of Zoom is any indication, AirPods Pro own leverage that can increase market share.”

 AirPods Pro appeal reaches far beyond music